 The diagram will automatically lay-out with the new activation box as the root:

-But your last context isn’t lost.
-Diver gives you an easy way to get back to the original root of the diagram.
-If you look at the top of the view, you will see a grey bar, that always starts with the text “User.start()”.
-This is the message breadcrumb.
+message breadcrumb.
 It lists all of the call messages from the root of the thread to the activation box of current focus.
 You can move anywhere up the call-chain simply by selecting one of the messages listed in the breadcrumb.
 Sometimes, though, the call chain will be too long to list all of the messages in one line.
-In this case, you can view the entire call chain as a drop-down menu by selecting the button on the far-right of the breadcrumb (it looks like >>).
-Choose the new root activation from the menu:
+In this case, you can view the entire call chain as a drop-down menu by selecting the button on the far-right of the breadcrumb (it looks like

 There are other ways of filtering your view to make sure you see only what you are interested in.
 Perhaps you know that the functionality that you are interested in was executed at a particular time (perhaps by using the trace duration dialog, described in Controlling Your Trace).
 You can filter the sequence diagram to specific times by using the timeline.